 However, your heart does not beat with a steady rhythm.
 The intervals vary from one heartbeat to the next.
 And this is where HRV comes in.
 Put simply, it measures the variation in the time interval between heartbeats.

-Its all linked to your sympathetic and parasympathetic nervous system.
-These are parts of your nervous system that control your body’s survival functions such as breathing, heart rate, digestion, organ control and blood pressure.
+It is all linked to your sympathetic and parasympathetic nervous system.
+These are parts of your autonomic nervous system that control your body’s survival functions such as breathing, heart rate, digestion, organ control and blood pressure.

 The sympathetic part of the nervous system is linked to the fight or flight instinct.
 It fuels your body into action when needed.
 The parasympathetic part is the counterpart.
 It helps your body to rest and recover when shocked by the sympathetic nervous system.
-HRV is a way to analyze and observe the parasympathetic nervous system.
+All of this is controlled by a region of your brain called the hypothalamus.
+It send signals to your body to either stimulate it or relax it.

 Making sense of the data